 Pennsylvania Health Care Fraud Defense

-Health Care Fraud Defense Lawyer Dr. Nick Oberheiden
+Health Care Fraud Defense Attorney Dr. Nick Oberheiden

 Times are tough for Pennsylvania physicians and medical business owners.
 Not a single day goes by without reports about new government investigations, FBI and DEA raids, and criminal arrests of good and hard-working people.
 Over the last few months alone, dozens of Pennsylvania physicians and health care business owners experienced what it means to be a target of a government investigation.